tbkfi/embedded-mpy/README.md

 ## Usage

+Firstly `cp ./.env.template ./.env`, and modify the variables to suit your target device and environment.
+If the `.env` file is not present, the helper scripts will complain and quit.

 You must have the appropriate toolchain installed to use the `build.sh` script, everything else should be handled.

-For nuking the device flash, refer to official documentation.
+You may wish to reset the device flash before starting a new project, to do this refer to the board's official documentation.
+Or see if the "Flash Reset" section has an entry for your board.

 ```
 1. setup.sh (initialise venv, requirements, and submodules)